koding/kdlearn/guides/install-mongodb.md

 sudo service mongodb start
 ```

-> type:success
+> type:tip
 > If you're running Mongo on a Free Koding VM, read the section below regarding enabling small files...

 ## Configuring for Limited Storage

 If you're running Mongo on a Free VM, you'll need to configure it to use
 small files.
 To do that, open up the `/etc/mongodb.conf` file with the
 following command: